What is the Vierdaagse?

 Originally a military event with a few civilians, it is now a mainly civilian event.
-Numbers have risen dramatically in recent years, with nearly 40,000 walkers - including about 5,000 service personnel.
-Since 2004 there has been an upper limit on the numbers taking part.
+Numbers have risen dramatically in recent years, with over 40,000 walkers - including about 5,000 service personnel now taking part.
+Since 2004 there has been an upper limit on the number of participants.
 The volume of spectators has also increased, many thousands coming to watch and encourage the flow of walkers that stretches over many miles each day.

 Depending on age group and category, walkers have to walk 30, 40 or 50 kilometres on each of the four consecutive days, each day's walk following a different set route.
 Those who complete the march on all four days receive the 'Vierdaagse Cross'.
 This is an official Dutch decoration worn in uniform by members of the armed forces of both the Netherlands and many other countries.
 Many participants take part every year, each additional year being marked by a special medal or a number worn on the medal ribbon.